xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 <div style="font-family: 'Cambria'; font-style: italic; font-size: 19px; font-color:#4c4c4c;margin-bottom:45px;">
 <p>1.
 “Love of self: You belong to you.
 Sometimes your soulmate is yourself and everything you’ve been searching for, can be found deep within your own soul.” - r.h.
 Sin</p>
 <p>2.
 “You are always here, supporting yourself to go through the motions of life.
-Show the most love to yourself.” - Slice</p>
+Show the most love to yourself.” - Kai Ecils</p>
 <p>3.
 “Love yourself like your life depends on it.” - Kamal Ravikant</p>
 <p>4.
 “The most important relationship in your life is the relationship you have with yourself.
 Because no matter what happens, you will always be with yourself.” - Diane Von Furstenberg</p>
 <p>5.
 “The more you love yourself and give yourself what you need, the less you’ll demand it from others.” - R. M. Drake</p>
 <p>6.
-“Love and cherish yourself as you would someone dear to your heart.” - Slice</p>
+“Love and cherish yourself as you would someone dear to your heart.” - Kai Ecils</p>
 <p>7.
 “The same Light you see in others is shining within you, too.” - Morgan Harper Nichols</p>
 </div>